or, maybe, its time to ratify a 28th Amendment

 Imagine five (or seven, or ten) candidates from five or seven or ten different political parties, all offering different philosophies of how to govern.
 Imagine that during the four years prior to the election (or six years, in the case of U.S. Senators), each candidate was permitted to spend no more than a pre-determined number of dollars -- a moderate amount of money (waaaay fewer dollars than folks have been spending in recent years).
 The candidate could spend his share any way he wanted to spend it, but when the maximum amount was reached, no more.
 No exceptions.

+Do you think that might change the nature of elections in this country a little?
 Do you think maybe that kind of reform would allow our elections to be about more than which candidate has a bigger pile of money at his or her disposal.
 Maybe a few non-career politicians would actually have a fighting chance?
 Maybe another Abraham Lincoln could get elected some day.
 I'm sure the politicians can rattle off a dozen reasons, right off the tops of their heads, why that idea would never work.
 Fine.
 Then maybe we should start organizing constitutional conventions in each state so we can enact the necessary campaign finance reforms as the 28th Amendment to the Constitution!

 Or maybe I should stop bothering you with all this common sense and rational thinking and let you continue to exercise your constitutional right to just sit there on your f....